History

 Throughout its history, Montréal has welcomed immigrants—people who have left their homes, whether for economic, political, religious, or personal reasons, to start a new life here.
 And whether their decision was spontaneous or carefully considered, it required them to pack their bags before arriving in the city and putting down roots.
 The activity What Will You Pack? invites students to revisit Montréal’s history through the prism of immigration, and to build empathy and understanding for the many ways that people experience this major transition.

-What Will You Pack? takes place at the MEM in three stages:
+What Will You Pack? takes place at the MEM in two stages:

 1. A visit of the permanent exhibition, with a focus on immigration.
 Students learn about the factors that have led people to settle in Montréal, the major waves of migration that have shaped the city, the life paths of newcomers, and how immigrants contribute to the city.